anshmehtamm/news_category_classifier/README.md

 I'm currently using different machine learning techniques and deep learning to achieve this goal.

 Currently, I've only implemented a simple RNN model from scratch (using only pytorch), and achieving accuracy of 37% on the test set.
-[Current Update: Investigating RNN, what is the pitfall to learning in the current implementation]
+*[Currently: Investigating RNN, what is the pitfall to learning in the current implementation]*

 I'm planning to implement more complex models and techniques in the future while investigating the pitfalls of each model and documenting them.